 Mr. Temple has served as President of DelTex Capital LLC (a private investment firm) since its founding in 2010.
 Mr. Temple has served as an Operating Executive for Tailwind Capital, LLC, a New York based middle market private equity firm, since June 2011.
-Mr. Temple has also served on the board of NHME, Inc, a medical equipment rental company, since July 2015, and on the board of directors of HMT, LLC, a provider of repair and maintenance products and services for above ground storage tanks, since November 2017.
-Prior to forming DelTex Capital, Mr. Temple has served as President of Vulcan Capital, the private investment group of Vulcan Inc., from May 2009 until December 2009 and as Vice President of Vulcan Capital from September 2008 to May 2009.
+Mr. Temple has also served on the board of NHME, Inc, a medical equipment rental company, since July 2015.
+Prior to forming DelTex Capital, Mr. Temple served as President of Vulcan Capital, the private investment group of Vulcan Inc., from May 2009 until December 2009 and as Vice President of Vulcan Capital from September 2008 to May 2009.
 Mr. Temple has served on the board of directors of Plains All American Pipeline Company since 2009 and on the board of directors and audit committee of Clear Channel Outdoor Holdings since April 2011.
-Mr. Temple previously served on the audit committee of Charter Communications Inc. from November 2009 through January 2011.
+Mr. Temple previously served on the audit committee of Plains All American Pipeline Company from 2009 to 2016.
+Mr. Temple has also previously served on the board of directors and audit committee of Charter Communications Inc. from November 2009 through January 2011.
 Prior to joining Vulcan in September 2008, Mr. Temple served as a managing director at Tailwind Capital, LLC from May to August 2008.
-Prior to joining Tailwind, Mr. Temple was a managing director at Friend Skoler & Co., Inc. from May 2008.
-From April 1996 to December 2004, Mr. Temple was a managing director at Thayer Capital Partners.
-Since 2016, he has served on the board of the Company and Owl Rock Capital Corporation II.
-Since 2018 he has served on the board of Owl Rock Technology Finance Corp.
-Additionally, Mr. Temple was a licensed CPA with KPMG in Houston, Texas from 1989 to 1993.
+Prior to joining Tailwind, Mr. Temple was a managing director at Friend Skoler & Co., Inc. from May 2005 to May 2008.
+From April 1996 to December 2004, Mr. Temple was a licensed CPA with KPMG in Houston, Texas from 1989 to 1993.
 Mr. Temple holds a B.B.A., magna cum laude, from the University of Texas and an M.B.A. from Harvard.